Getting around New York

 Where to buy a Metro Card?

-You can pay contactlessly at OMNY terminals and use your Metro Card on all New York City subway lines (always the entire length of the subway line) and on Local or Select Bus Service (SBS) bus lines.
+You can pay contactlessly via OMNY terminals on all classic subway lines in New York City (always along the entire length of its route) and on Local or Select Bus Service (SBS) bus lines.

-The fare is valid on bus lines marked M, Q, B, Bx, or SIM, i.e. all routes in Manhattan, Queens, Brooklyn, the Bronx, and Staten Island.
+Fares are valid on bus routes marked M, Q, B, Bx or SIM, i.e. all routes in Manhattan, Queens, Brooklyn, Bronx and Staten Island.
 On the other hand, a special single fare applies on express lines (marked with an X) 6,75 usd.
 Tourists won't encounter many of these, however.

 Tickets or MTA contactless payments are also valid on the Roosevelt Island Tramway.